tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/README.md

 ## Overview

 `behavior_velocity_planner` is a planner that adjust velocity based on the traffic rules.
 It consists of several modules.
+Please refer to the links listed below for detail on each module.

 - [Blind Spot](blind-spot-design.md)
 - [Crosswalk](crosswalk-design.md)